MV Rosalind Franklin: History

-Following the commissioning of the Val de Loire in 1993 the ship was transferred to the Portsmouth to Saint-Malo route, which she would predominantly serve until her retirement in 2024.
+Following the commissioning of the Val de Loire in 1993 the ship was transferred to the Portsmouth to Saint-Malo route, which she would predominantly serve until her withdrawal in 2024.

 Bretagne was used on the Cherbourg to Poole route from 26 February to 10 March 2007.
 She then became the only current passenger vessel in the Brittany Ferries fleet to have visited every port served by the company and to have operated on all the current routes.
 It was originally planned that she would return to Poole in January 2008 to cover for the absence of the Cotentin.
 In addition to sailing from Cherbourg alongside the Barfleur she would also have sailed between Poole and Santander at the weekend, departing Poole on Friday night and arriving back on Monday morning.
-This plan was dropped shortly after the publication of the 2008 timetable, and Bretagne instead covered for the refit on the Mont St Michel on the Ouistreham-Portsmouth route.
+This plan was dropped shortly after the publication of the 2008 timetable, and Bretagne instead covered for the refit on the Mont St Michel on the Ouistreham to Portsmouth route.

 In early 2009 Bretagne underwent a £5 million refit.
 The work included creation of 50 "Club 4", cabins along with refurbishment of the rest of the ship's cabins, refurbishment of the self-service restaurant, refit of the "La Gerbe de Locronan Salon de Thé" to create a WiFi cafe area and rebuilding of the reclining seat lounges to create new lounge areas for business, reading and watching television.

 On 20 July 2021, Brittany Ferries announced at a press conference in Paris that they had secured a charter with Stena RoRo for 2 more E-Flexers.
 Bretagne was replaced by one of these new vessels, Saint-Malo, on the Portsmouth to Saint-Malo service.
 Saint Malo was delivered in 2024 and entered service in 2025.
 The other vessel replaced Normandie on the Ouistreham (Caen) to Portsmouth service.

-Bretagne's last sailing for Brittany Ferries was the 20:15 crossing from Portsmouth to St Malo on 3 November 2024.
-She retired from service the following day.

-Baleària

-The ship was sold to Baleària and left Le Havre on 18 March 2025.
+Bretagne was retired in November 2024 and was sold to Baleària and left Le Havre on 18 March 2025 for further service in the Mediterranean.
+Her new owners renamed her Rosalind Franklin after the scientist.